Gamma-Microsystems/SiriusOS/boot/README.md

 The EFI loader, meanwhile, is built for x86-64 ("x64" in MS/EFI terms), and runs as a normal EFI application in long mode to display the menu, load the kernel and ramdisk through EFI filesystem access APIs, and load it into memory.
 It then downgrades to protected mode to allow the kernel's multiboot entrypoint to execute (which then returns to long mode again).

-While the loader implements a subset of Multiboot functionality, it is likely not suited for general use by other multiboot kernels and is tailored specifically for loading Misaka.
+While the loader implements a subset of Multiboot functionality, it is likely not suited for general use by other multiboot kernels and is tailored specifically for loading kSir/Misaka.